Yavin 4: Concept and creation

 Scenes from A New Hope set on Yavin 4 were filmed near the ruins of the ancient Mayan city of Tikal, in Guatemala.
 Two years after filming, the site was listed as a UNESCO World Heritage Site.

 The idea of using these ruins as a film location came to George Lucas when, in England, he noticed the pre-Columbian site on a travel agency poster.

 Yavin 4 and the Rebel base appeared again in Rogue One, the first film in the Star Wars Story spin-off series.
 Jyn Erso is captured by the Rebel Alliance 31.
 The appearance of Yavin 4 is one of the elements that link this episode to the first Star Wars.
 In this film, the introductory scene is similar to that of the first scene on Yavin 4, in A New Hope.
 A Rebel soldier standing sentry watches a fighter in the sky.

 Scenes from Rogue One taking place on Yavin 4 were shot on a set approximately 107 metres (351 ft) long and 61 metres (200 ft) wide, rather than in a live environment.
 Others combine matte painting and live-action shooting.
 They were made at a Royal Air Force base in Bedfordshire, England.

 Actor Oscar Isaac, who plays Poe Dameron in the third trilogy, was born in Guatemala, where Yavin 4 was filmed.
 He asked that the character he plays be from Yavin 4 so that he would feel closer to him.
 The satellite was therefore chosen as the birthplace of Poe Dameron in the Star Wars universe.
 This information was revealed even before the release of the film The Force Awakens, in which Poe appears for the first time.

 Adaptations

 Video games

+Yavin appears in Star Wars: Knights of the Old Republic as paid downloadable content for the Xbox release, while it is included in the game from the Windows release onward.
+The content takes place in an old space station orbiting the gas giant where the player character can purchase powerful and rare equipment salvaged from Yavin 4.

 Yavin 4 appears in Star Wars: The Old Republic, released in 2011.
 The planet is home to Sith spirits such as Naga Sadow.

 In 2017, Star Wars: Battlefront II has 11 different playable maps, including Yavin 4.
 It is the only one to appear in Rogue One alongside Scarif, and the only one, along with Mos Eisley, to come from A New Hope.

 The gas giant Yavin also features in the 2020 Star Wars: Squadrons game.
 It is one of the locations in which the player can take part in a battle aboard a fighter.